What do you love most about wealth management?

 There is a clarity of purpose around client service that guides every person here, regardless of position or tenure.

 What professional accomplishments are you most proud of?

 Being intimately involved with clients’ triumphs and disappointments, celebrations and tragedies, hopes and fears.
 The intensity and depth of our partnerships with clients has led to exceptionally high client retention at Aspiriant.
-Being honored three times by my colleagues – in 2005 when I became a principal, in 2008 when I was elected to the board of directors, and again in 2013 when I received Aspiriant’s Core Values Award.
+Being honored three times by my colleagues – in 2005 when I became a partner, in 2008 when I was elected to the board of directors, and again in 2013 when I received Aspiriant’s Core Values Award.

 How should people think about their wealth?